 Who to contact

-- It is important to contact your insurer immediately to tell them about any damage the flooding has caused inside your property.
-If you don’t, it may affect any insurance claims you need to make.
+- it's important to contact your insurer immediately to tell them about any damage the flooding has caused inside your property.
+If you don’t, it may affect any insurance claims you need to make

-- We will carry out a basic clean-up of your property, where possible
+- we'll carry out a basic clean-up of your property, where possible

 What you can do

-- If it's safe to do so, please take photos of the flooded area
+- if it's safe to do so, take photos of the flooded area

-- Pictures will help us work out why it has happened and may allow us to consider whether you’re entitled to a payment under our Guaranteed Standards Service
+- pictures will help us work out why flooding has happened, and may help determine whether you’re entitled to a payment under our Guaranteed Standards of Service.

 Sewers sometimes flood during or after heavy rain if they can't cope with the amount of water.

-However, it’s more commonly the result of how we use our sewers and what we put down them.
-Flooding might be avoided by not flushing items such as:
+But often, flooding happens because of how we use our sewers and what we put down them.
+You can help avoid flooding – don't flush items such as: